Curriculum maps: templates and examples

 1. Ofsted doesn't require you to create curriculum maps

-2. Curriculum maps can be useful for pupils, teachers and parents
+2. Curriculum maps can be useful for pupils, teachers, parents and carers

 3. Make your curriculum map work for your school